anne-urai/slow_drift_correction/README.md

 ### Questions for Diksha
 - Why is a random walk imposed on the latent process instead of fitting the AR(1) coefficient?
     - Now `A = 1` and `C` is fitted
 - Would the estimation work with only 500 trial per participant?
 Or would a switching LDS where the drifting criterion jumps between observers be better?
+We could confirm by checking if the estimated state transitions occur where the data of a new participant starts.
 - How is the analytical computation of sigma done?
 And why analytical?
 - How to interpret `C`, `sigma`, and their trade-off mechanism?